 Example 2

 You are driving down the highway when you see a sign for a stall selling mangoes.
-The sign states, ‘MANGO TRAYS $10’ You decide to pull over and purchase a tray of mangoes.
+The sign states, ‘MANGO TRAYS $10’ and you decide to pull over and purchase a tray of mangoes.
 You greet the stall owner and retrieve $10 from your wallet.
-Unfortunately, the stall owner states they are out of their usual $10 trays.
+Unfortunately, the stall owner says they are out of their usual $10 trays.
 However, they have premium mangoes available for $20 per tray.
-You are upset that they have advertised mangoes at $10 and now want you to pay double this price.
-However, the stall owner was under no obligation to sell mangoes at $10 per tray since this was merely an invitation to treat.
+You feel upset because they advertised mangoes at $10 but want you to pay double now.
+However, the stall owner does not have to sell mangoes at $10 per tray since this was merely an invitation to treat.

-Other examples of an invitation to treat include auction sales and tenders.
+Similarly, other examples of an invitation to treat include auction sales and tenders.
 In an auction, when the auctioneer calls for a bid, the law considers this to be an invitation to treat.
-Furthermore, a request to tender is also an invitation to treat.
-This is because an offer is only made once the tender document is submitted.
+Additionally, a request to tender is also an invitation to treat.
+An offer is made only when you submit the tender document.

 Example 3

 A tender can also be an example of an invitation to treat.
-For example, a new shopping centre opens, and the owner opens tenders from different restaurants to trade in the shopping centre.
-Various restaurants put in a tender, and only a few may be successful.
+For example, a new shopping centre opens, and the owner invites tenders from different restaurants to trade in the shopping centre.
+Various restaurants submit tenders, and only a few may succeed.
 The tender itself is not a contract and can generally be revoked at any time before a binding contract is agreed upon.
-Further, the shopping centre owner can accept or reject any of the tenders at their discretion.
+Moreover, the shopping centre owner can accept or reject any of the tenders at their discretion.

-Two of the critical elements of a binding contract are offer and acceptance.
-An offer is a definite intention to be bound by a contract, whether that be for the sale of goods or services.
+Two critical elements of a binding contract are offer and acceptance.
+You make an offer when you show a definite intention to be bound by a contract, whether for the sale of goods or services.

-By contrast, an invitation to treat is where you display information about a good or service to entice people to purchase.
-You are inviting the other party to make an offer, which you can then accept or decline.
-The key factor will be whether the advertisement or statement was intended to be an offer.
+By contrast, you make an invitation to treat when you display information about a good or service to entice others to purchase.
+You invite the other party to make an offer, which you can then accept or decline.
+The key factor is whether the advertisement or statement was intended to be an offer.

 It’s now easier than ever to start a business online.
 But growing and sustaining an online business requires a great deal of attention and planning.